Anatole-Godard/Anatole-Godard/README.md

 - JavaScript, TypeScript
 - React
 - Node.js, Next.js
-- Go, Java, C#, PHP
+- Go, Java, PHP
 - MySQL, PostgreSQL

 ## 🛠️ Tools of the Trade

 Here are some of the tools I regularly use:

-- 🚀 JetBrains Suite and Vim as text editors: for a smooth and fast coding experience
-- 🐧 Ubuntu/Windows as operating systems: for their flexibility and power
-- 💻 GitHub for hosting code: for easy collaboration and code sharing
-- 📝 Notion for taking notes: for organizing my thoughts and tasks
-- 📈 Jira for project management: for tracking and managing ongoing projects
+🚀 JetBrains Suite as my text editor: for a smooth and efficient coding experience 🐧 Mac & Linux as operating systems: for their flexibility and power 💻 GitHub for version control: for easy collaboration and code sharing 📝 Notion for note-taking: for organizing my thoughts and tasks 📈 Jira & Linear for project management: for tracking and managing ongoing projects

 ## Contact 🔗